jnpaulson/IntroDataSci/jekyll-site/homeworks/project2.md

 ---
 layout: default
-title: "Project 2, Regression and Prediction"
+title: "Project 2, Regression and Classification"
 ---

 **Due**: April 7th, 2015
 **Posted**: March 29th, 2015
 **Last Update**: March 29th, 2015

-In this project you will work on your regression and prediction abilities.
+In this project you will work on your regression and classification abilities.